iifl-logo

 The internal control systems include documented policies, checks and balances, guidelines and procedures, that are supplemented by robust internal audit processes and monitored continuously through periodical reviews by management to provide reasonable assurance that all assets are safeguarded; and all transactions entered into by company are authorized, recorded and reported properly.

-The Board/Management is in the process reviewing the internal controls framework of the Company with an objective to have a robust internal control framework commensurate with the size, scale and nature of business of the company under the supervision of RP.
+The Resolution Professional is in the process reviewing the internal controls framework of the Company with an objective to have a robust internal control framework commensurate with the size, scale and nature of business of the company under the supervision of RP.

-Pursuant to provisions of Section 138 and other applicable provisions, if any, read with rule 13 of the Companies (Accounts) Rules ,2014, of the Companies Act,2013, RP/Board in their meeting held on 17th October, 2023, upon approval of the COC, appointed M/s.
-Priyanka Singh and Associates as the Internal Auditor of the Company to conduct internal audit of the records of the Company for the financial year ended on 31st March, 2024 at a remuneration to be fixed by the Board/RP/COC.
+Pursuant to provisions of Section 138 and other applicable provisions, if any, read with rule 13 of the Companies (Accounts) Rules ,2014, of the Companies Act,2013, RP in their meeting held on 8 th May, 2025, upon approval of the COC, appointed M/s.
+K Naveen & Co. as the Internal Auditor of the Company to conduct internal audit of the records of the Company for the financial year ended on 31 st March, 2025, 31 st March, 2026 and 31 st March, 2027 at a remuneration to be fixed by the RP and COC.

-As on 31st March, 2024, the Company has 4 Directors with an Executive Chairman, which includes 1 Executive Directors, 1 Non-executive Independent Directors and 2 Non-executive Non-Independent Director.
+As on 31 st March, 2025, the Company has 4 Directors with an Executive Chairman, which includes 1 Executive Directors, 1 Non-executive Independent Directors and 2 Non-executive Non-Independent Director.

 During the year under review, following are the changes in the composition of Board of Directors of the Company: